AshlynnLu/01776320-math70076-assessment-1/README.md

 ## To reproduce

-Clone or download this repo
+Clone or download this repo.

 The code and analysis are structured as follows: